-Meditation has received so much attention and support from both yogis and health care experts that we need little convincing about its health benefits.
-Of course, it’s easier to talk about meditation than it is to actually practice it …or so it may seem for many of us.
-With our fast paced lifestyles, we urbanites are addicted to chaos, multitasking, and running the rat race – the very antithesis of meditation.
+Meditation has received so much attention and support from both yogis and health care experts that we need almost no convincing about the benefits of meditation.
+Of course, it’s easier to talk about meditation than it is to actually practice it – or so it may seem for many of us.
+With our fast-paced lifestyles, we urbanites are addicted to chaos, multitasking, and running the rat race – the very antithesis of meditation.
 The idea of sitting still and clearing your mind is just inconceivable.
 This is why so many of us struggle to meditate and some of us don’t even bother to try.
 Whichever category you might fit into, don’t write off meditation just yet.
-With this simple guide, inner peace is just 5 steps away.
+With this simple meditation guide, inner peace is just 5 steps away.
+But before we jump right into it, let’s talk a little about meditation in brief.

 The Step By Step Guide To Meditation